 From the moment the world’s first digital photography appeared, everything changed.
 Now we can use all the possible tools of the digital world to create unique images, even those that are impossible in our material world.
 It all depends only on the potential of your creative imagination.
-After learning the simple rules, you yourself will be able to create composite portrait photography and story compositions that will possibly impress the whole world.
-And for this we need a studio, studio lighting and photographic equipment, including a tripod.
+After learning the simple rules, you will create composite portrait photography and story compositions that will possibly impress the whole world.
+And for this, we need a studio, studio lighting, and photographic equipment, including a tripod.

-The camera must be installed on a tripod and, having chosen the shooting point, do not touch it again, do not move from place to place.
-This is a mandatory and most important requirement.
-Even a slight change in the position of the camera in relation to the subjects of the shooting will turn your subsequent actions into hell.
+The camera must be installed on a tripod and, having chosen the shooting point, do not touch it again, do not move from place to place; this is a mandatory and most important requirement.
+Even a slight change in the camera’s position with the shooting subjects will turn your subsequent actions into hell.
 It will be easier to re-shoot everything than to combine it in one frame.

-Create a Composite Portrait: Step by Step Guide
+Step by Step Guide for Composite Portrait Photography

 ISO and white balance settings will have to be adjusted by yourself, depending on the ambient lighting.
 Once the camera is set up, you can start taking pictures.

-The best way to get rid of the hassle when assembling a composite image is to use a camera remote control.
+The best way to get rid of the hassle when assembling a composite image is to use a remote-controlled camera.
 Remember, the less you touch the camera during the entire composition creation process, the less the risk of one or more frames shifting around the coordinate axis.

 As an example, I chose the "Lonely Monopoly Player" plot composition.
 In it, one player plays by himself in three states.
 The player on the left feels confident winning the game, the player in the middle is quite indifferent to the current situation, and the player on the right is very worried about his losses.
 In addition, you can notice that each player is dressed differently to make the frame more believable.